-There is a seventy-five foot (75') right-of-way between the subject site and the residential neighborhood to the north.
-The applicant has not stated a specific commercial use but the effects of lighting, site activity and traffic will be evaluated at the time of site plan review.
+The applicant proposes to utilize the subject property as an Assisted Living Facility.
+The effects of lighting, site activity and traffic will be evaluated at the time of site plan review.

-- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;
+- Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;